Showing 1 - 20 of 156 results

-Ombudsman investigates European Banking Authority's decision to approve move by its Executive Director to finance industry association
+Ombudsman investigates European Banking Authority's decision to approve a move by its Executive Director to a finance industry association

 Monday | 20 January 2020

 The failure of the European Banking Authority (EBA) to mitigate the risks of conflicts of interest when it approved, with restrictions, the request from its Executive Director to ‘go through the revolving door’ to become Chief Executive Officer (CEO) of the Association for Financial Markets in Europe (AFME), a lobby organisation for the financial industry

 Letter from the European Ombudsman opening the inquiry into the decision of the European Banking Authority to approve its Executive Director's request to become CEO of an association representing the interests of the wholesale financial industry